The Free Goods Program offers essential services to low-income Calgarians

 We, at the Calgary Drop-In Centre (the DI), are more than an emergency shelter.
-We provide essential care as well as health services, employment training, and housing supports to people who need help.
+We provide essential care as well as health and recovery services, employment training, and housing supports to people who need help.
 Our programs and services connect people to permanent housing that meets their individual needs.
 Yet, it can be difficult for low-income Calgarians to furnish their homes with essential items that many of us can take for granted.
 Out of this need, the DI’s Free Goods Program was born.

 Funded in part by the Calgary Homeless Foundation, the Free Goods Program provides low and no-income Calgarians with the essential items they need to make a house a home – at zero cost.
 It is because of generous Calgarians who donate their lightly used goods that we are able to provide free furniture, kitchenware, clothing, computers, mobile phones, small appliances, books, and more to those in need.